LordAlucard90/Angular-Tutorial/13 - Authentication/readme.md

     }
 }
 ```
-the new rout must be registered:
+the new route must be registered:
 ```typescript
 const routes: Routes = [
     // ...